Texas to Michigan Car Shipping

 Texas to Michigan Vehicle Transport FAQs

 Yes, your vehicle is fully insured during transport from Texas to Michigan.
-All Sherpa Auto Transport carriers must carry a minimum of $1,000,000 in liability insurance and $100,000 in cargo insurance.
+Every carrier in our network must carry at least $1,000,000 in liability insurance and $100,000 in cargo insurance.

-We recommend scheduling your car shipping service from Texas to Michigan at least 2-3 weeks in advance.
-This gives you the best chance to secure competitive rates and preferred pickup dates.
+We recommend scheduling your car shipment from Texas to Michigan at least 1-2 weeks in advance.
+However, booking earlier gives you the best results.

 No payment is due at the time of booking.
 We do require a payment method on file so that it is available to charge once a carrier is secured.
 We accept all major debit and credit cards, including Mastercard, Visa, Discover and American Express.
 The most convenient option is to pay for your shipment in full by credit card at the time a carrier is secured.